 St Andrews 1910.
 Was this the week that history would be made, and Braid would win the Open for a then record fifth time?
 It would be an ideal setting, just a few miles to the north of his birthplace in the coastal village of Earlsferry.

-But it was strange that he played five full rounds before capturing the title.
+It was strange however, that he played five full rounds before capturing the title.
 The weather changed rapidly on the opening day into a heavy thunderstorm.
 So severe was the downpour that many greens were flooded, in some instances the ball floating over the submerged hole.
 The committee finally declared that play was impossible and decreed that all scores were not to count.
 The championship would begin again the following day.
 Starting again the next day Braid returned a score of 76, but trailed by three shots to George Duncan, renowned for his speed of play.
 This was encapsulated in his book Golf at the Gallop.

 On the second day he scored 73.
 After the third round Duncan posed a serious threat, taking the third round lead with a 71.
 He lost his short game and struggled with the putter in the final round, slumping to an 83 to finish third, five strokes more than Braid.
 Herd also held the lead during the final stages, but Braid’s closing rounds of 74 and 76 delivered his fifth Open title.
 He set a low scoring record of 299 for a St Andrews Open, which beat the previous best, by J.H.
 Taylor in 1900, by no less than 10 strokes!
 However, he now had failing eyesight, a condition that would see his time at the top draw to a close.